-When a party plans to implement an M&A transaction that may raise substantive issues, the party may first consider consulting with the JFTC at the pre-notification stage.
-Although the policies concerning procedures of review of business combination published by the JFTC in 2001 states that the consultation system at the pre-notification stage is mainly to assist parties with filling in the notification form, since the notification form includes some items that are crucial for substantive issues, such as market definition and market share, the parties may discuss substantive issues with the JFTC in connection with such items.
-In actual practice, during the prenotification stage, the JFTC comments on the data provided in the notification form by the party and starts to review the substantive issues and asks substantive questions to the parties.
-The party can also proactively communicate with the JFTC, for example, by requesting the JFTC to explain certain issues in order to understand concerns at an early stage and by submitting its written opinions as to how it plans to address such concerns.
+When a party plans to implement an M&A transaction that may raise substantive issues, the party may first consider consulting with the JFTC at the prenotification stage.
+Although the Policies Concerning Procedures of Review of Business Combination published by the JFTC in 2001 state that the consultation system at the pre-notification stage is mainly to assist parties with filling in the notification form, since the notification form includes some items that are crucial for substantive issues such as market definition and market share, the parties may discuss substantive issues with the JFTC in connection with such items.
+In practice, during the pre-notification stage, the JFTC comments on the data provided in the notification form by the parties, starts to review the substantive issues and asks substantive questions to the parties.
+The parties can also proactively communicate with the JFTC, for example, by requesting the JFTC to explain certain issues in order to understand concerns at an early stage and by submitting written opinions as to how they plan to address such concerns.